seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

-Being unaware of it the world goes on amassing concepts and even expects to see them in *Nibbāna.* There are some who fondly hope to get a vision of their lists of concepts when they realize *Nibbāna*.
+Being unaware of it the world goes on amassing concepts and even expects to see them in *Nibbāna.* There are some who fondly hope to get a vision of their lists of concepts when they realize Nibbāna.
 But that wisdom penetrates through even the concepts and that is why it is called *udayatthagāminī paññā ariyā nibbedhikā*,[^fn91] "the *ariyan* penetrative wisdom that sees the rise and fall".